petelaud/ratesci/README.md

 - See [the tests
   vignette](https://petelaud.github.io/ratesci/articles/tests.html) for
-  further details of the relationships between SCAS tests and conventional Chi-squared and CMH tests
+  further details of the relationships between SCAS tests and conventional chi-squared and CMH tests

 Another family of methods offered by the package, with reasonable performance for large (single-stratum) sample sizes (but without a